annotation/text-fabric/docs/Api/Cunei.md

 ??? abstract "Cunei()"
     ```python
-        CN = Cunei('~/github', 'Nino-cunei/uruk', 'notebook')
+        CN = Cunei(name=None)
         CN.api.makeAvailableIn(globals())
     ```

     ???+ info "Description"
-        Text-Fabric will be started for you and load all features.
+        Text-Fabric will be started for you and load all features as explained above in the minimal incantation..
         When `Cunei` is
-        initializing, it scans the image directory of the repo and reports how many photos and lineart images it sees.
+        initializing, it scans the image directory of the data and reports how many photos and lineart images it sees.

-    ??? info "local GitHub"
-        The argument `~/github`
-        should point to the directory where your local github repositories reside.

-    ??? info "Uruk location"
-        The argument `Nino-cunei/uruk`
-        should point to the local GitHub repository where the Uruk corpus resides.

-    ??? info "notebook"
+    ??? info "name"
+        If you leave this argument out, Text-Fabric will determine the name of your notebook for you.

+        If Text-Fabric finds the wrong name, you can override it here.

-        The third argument of `Cunei()` should be the name of your current notebook (without the `.ipynb` extension).
+        This should be the name
+        of your current notebook (without the `.ipynb` extension).
         The Cunei API will use this to generate a link to your notebook on GitHub and NBViewer.

-        ??? note
-            Your current notebook can be anywhere on your system.
-            `Cunei()` can find its
-            location, but not its name, hence you have to pass its name.

 ## Linking